 As we continued to talk I realized that the world wasn’t different, I was.
 The world looked brighter and clearer because the fog of grief had begun lifting from my eyes.

 There is no way to truly explain grief, but if you’ve experienced it you know exactly what I’m talking about–fog really is the only word that comes close to describing it.
 Grief clouds your mind so that you can’t think like you did before.
-It muddles your perspective of life and loss and rips away any innocent, naive ideas that you had that horrible things would never happen.
+It muddles your perspective of life and loss and rips away any innocent, naive ideas you had that horrible things would never happen.
 And I hadn’t even noticed that it had effected my physical vision until this moment in the car with Tyler.
 But it had.
-Even my physical had been distorted by the fog of grief that had been hovering over me and sometimes suffocating me for over five years at that point.
+Even my physical sight had been distorted by the fog of grief that had been hovering over me and sometimes suffocating me for over five years at that point.

 Grief hadn’t just effected my vision of the future and my life, it really had changed how I could see the world around me.

 Still today, I sometimes catch myself looking around and noticing how beautiful the world is.
-It has been five years since that moment in the car, eight years since my parents death, and still my vision continues to clear more and more.
+It has been three years since that moment in the car, eight years since my parents death, and still my vision continues to clear more and more.

 Those years of intensive grief were so painful and difficult, but they were also necessary.